nasqar/deseq2shiny/README.md

 It is meant to provide an intuitive interface for researchers to easily **upload, analyze, visualize, and explore RNAseq count data** interactively with no prior programming knowledge in R.

+This tool supports **simple or multi-factorial** experimental design.
+It also allows for exploratory analysis when no replicates are available.

 ### Online/Demo:
 You can try it online at http://nasqar.abudhabi.nyu.edu/deseq2shiny